tanmingcui/docclssification/README.md

 Should you choose to accept it ...

 Train a document classification model.
-Deploy your model to a public cloud platform (AWS/Google/Azure/Heroku) as a webservice, send us an email with the URL to you github repo and the URL of you model.
+Deploy your model to a public cloud platform (AWS/Google/Azure/Heroku) as a webservice, send us an email with the URL to you github repo, the URL of your publicly deployed service so we can submit test cases and a recorded screen cast demo of your solution's UI, its code and deployment steps.
 Also, we use AWS so we are partial to you using that ... just saying.

 ### Measurement Criteria

-We will measure your solution on the following criteria, if we like what you have produced we will ask you for a code review to discuss your thinking:
+We will measure your solution on the following criteria:

   1. Does your webservice work?
   1. Is your hosted model as accurate as ours?
 Better? (think confusion matrix)
   1. Your code, is it understandable, readable and/or deployable?
   1. Do you use industry best practices in training/testing/deploying?
-  1. Do you use modern packages/tools in your code and deployment?
+  1. Do you use modern packages/tools in your code and deployment pipeline like [this](https://stelligent.com/2016/02/08/aws-lambda-functions-aws-codepipeline-cloudformation/)?
+  1. The effectiveness of your demo, did you frame the problem and your approach to a solution, did you explain your thinking and any remaining gaps, etc?
+  1. Are we able to run your testcases against your webservice?
+Can we run them against our webservice?

 ### A few more details